StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 2. Create a Spark table `score_board` in the following ways
 * Set the option `starrocks.write.properties.merge_condition` to `score` which tells the connector to use the column `score` as the condition
+* Make sure that the Spark connector use Stream Load interface to load data, rather than Stream Load transaction interface, because the latter does not support this feature.

   ```SQL
   CREATE TABLE `score_board`